Sheffield DocFest: History

-Croall also introduced the digital-focused Summit and Crossover Market, now Alternate Realities Market, which – like the MeetMarket – pairs buyers and commissioners with game designers, technologists, producers, digital agencies and filmmakers, all looking to tell stories in the interactive realm.
+Croall also introduced the digital-focused Summit and Crossover Market, now Alternate Realities Talent Market, which – like the MeetMarket – pairs buyers and commissioners with game designers, technologists, producers, digital agencies and filmmakers, all looking to tell stories in the interactive realm.

 In 2007, Hussain Currimbhoy joined as programmer.

-In 2011 the Festival moved from November to June, to better fit into the industry calendar and ensure better weather and lighter evenings for visitors.

-DocFest was an early advocate of crowdfunding as a source of finance for documentary filmmakers, and in 2010 staged its first festival-based crowdfunding pitching event, which was also an industry first.Jennifer Merin, Sheffield Doc Fest's Crowdfunding Initiative, about.com.
-Retrieved 10 October 2012 The campaign was launched on Indiegogo with a goal to raise $25k for the Festival to help stage special events.
+DocFest was an early advocate of crowdfunding as a source of finance for documentary filmmakers, and in 2010 staged its first festival-based crowdfunding pitching event, which was also an industry first.
+The campaign was launched on Indiegogo with a goal to raise $25k for the Festival to help stage special events.
 They exceeded their target.

+In 2011, the Festival moved from November to June, to better fit into the industry calendar and ensure better weather and lighter evenings for visitors.

 From 2012, selected highlights from the Festival have often played at the BFI Southbank in London.
 The Festival began producing its own film projects, including From the Sea to the Land Beyond in 2012 and The Big Melt in 2013.

 From 2014, the Festival became recognised by the Academy Awards as an Oscar-qualifying festival in the Best Documentary (Short Subject) category with the DocFest Short Doc Award Winner eligible to enter for consideration.
 Many DocFest Short Doc Award-winning films have gone on to be shortlisted for Oscars.

-In 2014 DocFest presented films including Beyond Clueless and Love Is All at Latitude Festival, with Sigur Ros scored archive film The Show of Shows: 100 Years of Vaudeville, Circuses and Carnivals, Montage of Heck, Sounds of the Cosmos and a number of shorts also featured in 2015.
-This partnership has continued, and in 2017 DocFest brought a selection of virtual reality projects to Latitude for the first time, alongside a curated programme of shorts.
+In 2014, DocFest presented films including Beyond Clueless and Love Is All at Latitude Festival, with Sigur Ros scored archive film The Show of Shows: 100 Years of Vaudeville, Circuses and Carnivals, Montage of Heck, Sounds of the Cosmos and a number of shorts also featured in 2015.
+This partnership continued, and in 2017 DocFest brought a selection of virtual reality projects to Latitude for the first time, alongside a curated programme of shorts.

-In 2014 there were some high level staff changes.
+In 2014, there were some high-level staff changes.
 Deputy Director Charlie Phillips left to head up the documentary arm of The Guardian, with director of Berwick Film & Media Arts Festival Melanie Iredale taking up the position.
-Director of Programming Hussain Currimbhoy left for Sundance Festival with former Executive Content Adviser at Independent Television Service (ITVS) Claire Aguilar becoming Head of Programming & Industry Engagement.
-Croall returned to Australia to direct the Adelaide Fringe.
+Director of Programming, Hussain Currimbhoy, left for Sundance Film Festival, with former Executive Content Adviser at Independent Television Service (ITVS) Claire Aguilar becoming Head of Programming & Industry Engagement.
+Croall returned to Australia to become the Artistic Director and CEO of the Adelaide Fringe.